deepaucksharma/DS/site/execution/DIAGRAM_STRATEGY.md

 - ✅ Production metrics and incidents documented

 ### Gaps to Fill
-- ❌ 0 of 900+ diagrams created
+- See `/site/data/CENTRAL_METRICS.json` for current progress
 - ❌ No diagram tracking system
 - ❌ No consistent creation workflow
 - ❌ No data source pipeline for real metrics